 - Belt and Road

 - Chinese identity in international relations

-- Regional Economic Cooperation and Integration between China and Asia
+- Regional Economic Cooperation China-Central Asia and China-North East Asia